 At stage 1, applicant colleges will only need to provide an estimate of the amount of the grant they require.

-At stage 2 they must provide full costings.
+At stage 2 they must provide full costings, including details of the matched funding costs and percentage partner contribution.
 Assessment criteria will help ensure that only applications that provide good value for money are funded.

 Matched funding must meet true incremental costs incurred by the college for its quality improvement programme of work – for example, additional time-limited internal staffing.